Cuba Gooding Jr. surrenders to police on New York City groping charge

-MIDTOWN, Manhattan -- Actor Cuba Gooding Jr. turned himself in to New York City police on Thursday to face allegations he groped a woman at a Manhattan night spot.
+MIDTOWN, Manhattan -- Cuba Gooding Jr.'s lawyer said Thursday security video will exonerate the actor from allegations he groped a woman at a New York City night spot.

-Gooding, the Oscar-winning star of "Jerry Maguire" is expected to face a charge stemming from an alleged incident over the weekend at Magic Hour Rooftop Bar & Lounge, lawyer Mark Heller said.
+Video from Magic Hour Rooftop Bar & Lounge in Manhattan showed no criminality on Gooding's part, lawyer Mark Heller told The Associated Press.

+"There is not the slightest scintilla of inappropriate conduct on his part," Heller said.

+Gooding, 51, smiled and waved when he turned himself in Thursday to investigators in the New York Police Department's special victims division.
+He was charged with misdemeanor forcible touching.

-A 29-year-old woman told police Gooding grabbed her breast while he was intoxicated around 11:15 p.m.
+A 29-year-old woman told police the Oscar-winning "Jerry Maguire" star grabbed her breast while he was intoxicated around 11:15 p.m.
 Sunday.

+Gooding was involved in another bar-related incident in New Orleans in 2012.
+In that case, a bartender said the actor was agitated with patrons who wanted photos with him and that he pushed her when she asked him to leave.

+An arrest warrant was issued but the bartender declined to press charges.

-He told TMZ that he was at the bar partying with friends but didn't touch anyone.
+As for Sunday night, Gooding told TMZ he was at Magic Hour partying with friends but didn't touch anyone.
 He said there's a video that shows "what really happened."

 "I trust the system and will let the process speak for itself," Gooding said.

-Gooding surrendered to the NYPD special victims unit that's leading the investigation before he will go to court for an arraignment, Heller said.

-Video posted on social media show Gooding at Magic Hour on Sunday night singing the Journey hit "Faithfully" and posing for pictures with fans.
+Videos posted on social media show Gooding at the Manhattan bar singing the Journey hit "Faithfully" and posing for pictures with fans.

-The bar, on the roof of the Moxy Hotel south of Times Square, features a mini-golf course and sweeping views of the Empire State Building and other Big Apple landmarks.
+The bar, on the roof of the Moxy Hotel near Times Square, features a mini-golf course and sweeping views of the Empire State Building and other Big Apple landmarks.

 Gooding, a Bronx native, rose to fame after starring in "Boyz N the Hood" in 1991.